Sanjana2308/DataScienceNotes/1_MSSQL/Day_4.md

 GROUP BY Category
 ~~~

-6. Hands-on Exercise: Filter Data based on Aggregated Results using Group By and Having
+6. **Hands-on Exercise**: Filter Data based on Aggregated Results using Group By and Having
 Retrieve all customers who have placed more than 5 orders using GROUP BY and HAVING clauses.
 ~~~sql
 SELECT CustomerID, CONCAT(FirstName,' ',LastName)AS Name, Email, PhoneNumber